vitacimin00/UBLSubmission/README.md

 # UBLSubmission
 Automated Bootloader Unlock Application Submission
+## 📌 Features
+✅ Automated submission process
+✅ Easy to use

+## 🔧 How to Use
 1. Go to http://new.c.mi.com/global and log in
 2. Go to profile - Right-click/F12 - Inspect Element - Network Tab - Press Ctrl+R - and find the "new_bbs_serviceToken"